pefelippe/pefelippe/README.md

 ## 🤠 Hey, thanks for showing up here 🤠

-I'm glad you are here.
-I mean for real.
+i'm glad you are here.
+for real.

-Hope we can have a great time some time :D
+hope we can have a great time  :D

-##  About me:
+##  About me

+i am a Web Developer that also likes to automatize things, create bots and explore new stuff everyday

+##  Detailed info
   - <strong> Name </strong>: Pedro Felippe
   - <strong> Age </strong> : 21
   - <strong> Lives in </strong> : Brasil - Ceará